-The data suggest that metal concentrations are typically low in the soil pore-waters, consistent with the reducing (pyrite present) conditions and moderately acidic to circumneutral pH of the waters.
-Those metals initially detected in the more acidic waters are probably related to release during partial oxidation (possibly during the experiment) of the soils, but the decrease in pH has not occurred sufficiently long for aluminium to dissolve.
+The data suggest that metal concentrations are typically low in the soil pore-waters, consistent with the initial reducing (pyrite present) and slightly acidic to circumneutral pH of the waters.
+Those metals detected in the more acidic waters are probably related to release during partial oxidation (possibly during the experiment) of the soils, but the pH decrease has not occurred sufficiently long for aluminium to dissolve.
 Metal and metalloid release during drying and oxidation of the wetland soils cannot be predicted from the contaminant and metalloid dynamics tests as any metals and metalloids will be locked up in reduced minerals such as pyrite and/or monosulfides.